 The event is sponsored by Christchurch Casino and will take place over the course of a month from 1 – 29 April, 2018.

 Athletes need to be aged over 35 to compete with most likely to be aged between 50 – 60 years old.
-They will compete in 10 different sports - rugby, soccer, softball, hockey, netball, golf, cricket, basketball, lawn bowls and squash.
-It’s the first time all Golden Oldie world events have been held in the same place at the same time.
+They will compete in six different sports - rugby, hockey, netball, golf, cricket, and lawn bowls.
+It’s the first time Golden Oldie world events have been held in the same place at the same time.

 The Golden Oldies movement which had its origins in New Zealand in 1979 has captured a special niche on the sporting scene, catering for mature athletes with an accent on 'Fun, Friendship and Fraternity'.